ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ## What is consensus? {#what-is-consensus}

 By consensus, we mean that a general agreement has been reached.
 Consider a group of people going to the cinema.
 If there is no disagreement on a proposed choice of film, then a consensus is achieved.
+If there is disagreement, the group must have a means to decide which film to see.
 In the extreme case the group will eventually split.

 In regards to the Ethereum blockchain, the process is formalized, and reaching consensus means that at least 66% of the nodes on the network agree on the global state of the network.